shawn-dsilva/shade-jekyll-theme/_posts/2019-02-14-Flashing Firmware to ARM microcontrollers and Debugging using OpenOCD.md

 ---
 layout: post
-title: Flashing Firmware to ARM microcontrollers using OpenOCD
+title: Using OpenOCD to Flash Firmware to ARM microcontrollers
 excerpt_separator: <!--more-->
 ---